limix/limix/doc/qtl.rst

 of the association
 between genetic variants and the phenotype.
-It is based on the ratio between the marginal likelihood of the null 𝓗₀ and alternative 𝓗₁ models, for which the simpler model 𝓗₀ is defined by constraint one or more parameters if the alternative model 𝓗₁.
+It is based on the ratio between the marginal likelihood of the null 𝓗₀ and alternative 𝓗₁ models, for which the simpler model 𝓗₀ is defined by placing a constraint on one or more parameters of the alternative model 𝓗₁.

 The parameter inference is done via the maximum likelihood estimation (MLE) approach [ML18]_, for which the marginal likelihood p(𝐲 | 𝙼, 𝚇; 𝛉) is maximized over the parameters set 𝛉.
 Let 𝛉₀ and 𝛉₁ be the optimal parameters set under the null and alternative models.
-The likelihood ratio statistics is give by
+The likelihood ratio statistics is given by

 .. math::